suntorytime/phase-2-part-B/part-3/README.md

 If either constraint is not met, the user should see the registration form and the associated error messages.

+### Release 1: Login/Logout
+#### Login
+Given there is a previously registered user and they are not currently logged in:

+On the home page, there should be a link to login.
+When a user clicks on this link they should be taken to a page with a form to enter their credentials.

+If the credentials match, the user should be taken back to the homepage and the login link should be replaced with a logout link.

+If the credentials do not match, the user should see the login form and an error message stating the credentials were not valid.

+### Logout
+Given there is a previously registered user and they are currently logged in:

+On the home page there should be a link to logout.
+When the user clicks on the logout link they should be taken to the home page and the links "Register" and "Login" should both be visible.

 ### Release 1: Associations
 We will be working with four models: `Auction`, `Bid`, `Item`, and `User`.
 Create the associations between the models based on the following descriptions.
 It might be beneficial to create a visual representation of the database schema, based on the migrations.